quantumlib/qsim/docs/cirq_interface.md

 ### Classes

-The interface includes QSimSimulator and QSimhSimulator which communicate through a Pybind11 interface with qsim.
+The interface includes `QSimSimulator`, which communicates through a Pybind11 interface with qsim.
 The simulator accepts `cirq.Circuit` objects, which it wraps as `QSimCircuit` to enforce architectural constraints (such as decomposing to qsim-supported gate sets).